 1. Home Repairs

-It could be a broken kitchen sink, new HVAC system or damaged skirting.
-Sometimes the home updates and repairs don't take much time or money and sometimes they do.
-Many experts recommend at least 1% of your home's value should be allocated to yearly home repair and maintenance.
-So if your home costs around $150,000, your yearly repair and maintenance budget should be at least $1,500.
-To be safe, we recommend between 1-3% of your home's value.
+It might not come up in the first few years if you build a new home, but it’s inevitable there will be things around your home that might need repairs.
+It could be a broken kitchen faucet, new HVAC system or damaged siding.
+Sometimes the home updates and repairs may not take a lot of time or money and sometimes they do.
+Some experts recommend at least 1% of your home's value should be allocated to yearly home repair and maintenance.
+So, if your home costs around $150,000, your yearly repair and maintenance budget should be at least $1,500.
+To be safe, we recommend budgeting between 1-3% of your home's value per year to home repairs.

 2. Home Maintenance